 Greater than 220 metres |

-2 North & 2 South (operating as a single berth) or if available, 5 Wharf |
+2 North & 2 South (operating as a single berth), 5 Wharf |

 5. Only those fishing vessels with draft of greater than 2.4 metres are able to occupy a berth.
 The fishing fleet has no berth priority and as a condition of berth allocation must be prepared to shift berth as required and at no cost to Napier Port.